ka-moamoa/facebit-firmware/README.md

     [GNU Toolchain | GNU Arm Embedded Toolchain Downloads - Arm Developer](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads)

+5. Required Hardware:
+    - Smart PPE board
+    - JLINK debugger (e.g. [J-Link EDU Mini](https://www.adafruit.com/product/3571?gclid=EAIaIQobChMIqeXO9fvS7QIVEI3ICh3I5g0TEAQYAiABEgJDwvD_BwE), which we have a lot of in the lab).
+Note that you can also use a Nordic (or I think even ST) development kit in a pinch, but the dedicated J-Link will be faster.
+    - Micro USB Cable
+    - 7.9mm (W) x 5.4mm (H) Silver Oxide Battery (or dedicated power supply)

 ## Mbed Project Setup

 Here we get up and running with the base project.
 This ensures we're all able to build the code, flash, and debug our development kits.